humbug/php-scoper/README.md

 * bundle their own vendor dependencies
 * load code of arbitrary PHP projects

-These PHARs run the risk raising conflicts between their bundled vendors and the vendors of the loaded project, if the vendors are required in incompatible versions.
+These PHARs run the risk of raising conflicts between their bundled vendors and the vendors of the loaded project, if the vendors are required in incompatible versions.

 Usage